decentraland/old-documentation/_posts/examples/2018-01-04-video-tutorials.md

 - A reset button
 - Support for multiple players

-This tutorial includes a [written guide](https://steemit.com/tutorial/@hardlydifficult/decentraland-tutorial-a-simple-tower-defense-game) to acompany the video.
+This tutorial includes a [written guide](https://steemit.com/tutorial/@hardlydifficult/decentraland-tutorial-a-simple-tower-defense-game) to accompany the video.

 {%  include youtube.html video_id='XPcMaGtX37k'  %}